Lesson 2: How to maximise your savings with the Optimal Savings Model

 Many banks charge fees to keep account open and functioning.
 These fees are generally charged monthly and can be waived with some types of accounts like internet savings accounts or cash managements accounts that have over a certain amount in them or that receive a minimum monthly deposit.

 If you’re new to the finance game, then you’ve likely got all your money in the one account with the one bank.
-Likely, that bank is the one you signed up with first and you’ve stuck with them simply because you’re not bothered to / scared of / unwilling to change.
-There are advantages of what you’ve been doing - you only need one login/pin code or you just have to visit the one branch / website to get all your finances sorted.
-But really, the limitations far outweigh any benefits you’re gonna get that way.
+Likely, that bank is the one you signed up with first and you’ve stuck with them simply because you’re not bothered to or unwilling to change.

-If you’re serious about optimizing your interest earnings, you’re going to want to switch over to the Optimum Savings Model, right now.
-It’s not hard, won’t take too long and you can do it all sitting / standing / lying right where you are now.
+If you’re serious about optimising your interest earnings, you’re going to want to switch over to the Optimum Savings Model.
+It’s not hard or won’t take too long and you can do it all sitting right where you are now.

 Find the account with the highest maximum variable rate p.a. (more than likely an internet savings account).

 You’ll need a few personal details like your name, date of birth (D.O.B), address and tax file number (TFN) and you might want to download that bank’s smartphone app to keep up with your finances on the go.

 You’ll want to port over as much of your savings as you’re willing to put away - ideally, you won’t be taking out of this new account too much as you can only access the funds via electronic transfers.